Kinetic simulation of magnetic-field-tuned hydrodynamic electron transport in graphene corbino disk

-Next, electron transport in a Corbino disk under the temperature gradient in the presence of magnetic field is studied [\cref{Corbino disk}(b)].
-In this case, the electric/chemical potential in the inner and outer ends of the disk are the same.
-The temperature in the inner and outer boundaries is $303$ K and $297$ K, respectively, and a magnetic filed of $B=0.01$ T is applied perpendicular to the graphene sheet.
-The results are shown in~\cref{contourf2D}(c)(d) and~\cref{temperature_driven_GDresults}.
+Numerical results are shown in~\cref{Corbino disk_TM,temperature_driven_GDresults,temperature_force_results}.
 The particle number density changes slightly inside the disk due to small temperature variance, which indicates that the electric field force is much small.
 It can be found that there are larger temperature slip near the inner boundary than that outside, because the inner radius is smaller so that the ballistic effects inside is more serious.
 Similarly there is little heat flux deflection in the diffusive regime due to the sufficient MR scattering process and the heat flux defection is obvious in the hydrodynamic regime.
-Opposite to the above results shown in~\cref{contourf2D}(a)(b) driven by electromagnetic fields, the heat flux flows from inside out and electric current flows from outside in under the temperature gradient.
+Opposite to the above results shown in~\cref{Corbino disk_EM}(b,c) driven by electromagnetic fields, the heat flux flows from inside out and electric current flows from outside in under the temperature gradient.